neerajparkashsharma/maven-docker-submit/README.md

 # Maven Docker Submit Project
-This project is a simple example of using Maven to build a Java application, Docker to containerize it, and a submit script to deploy it.
+This project is a simple "hello world" example of using Maven to build a Java application, Docker to containerize it, and a submit script to deploy it.

 ## Prerequisites
 Before running this project, you'll need to have the following software installed: